TCC2021SeniorProject/C_Syntax_to_Py/README.md

 # Module: C syntax to python converter
-A module for translator that converts C-like inline scripts to Python-like scripts.
+A module for translator that converts non-Python language's operational or conditional commands to Python scripts.

 - Can handle assignment, conditional statements.
   - However, inputs must not include any keyword like "if", "else if", "else".
 - Reforms Syntax
-- Removes irrelevant brackets
+- Balances the parsing tree for correct brackets postioning
-- Reforms brackets into relevant location
-- Forms brackets for better readability - ex) "a>= 2&&!b !=true" produces "a >= (2 and (not b != True))"

 Used data structure: [website](https://cap.ecn.purdue.edu/compilers/project/step1/)